-Reports of non-compliant reviews are investigated by Trustpilot’s Content Integrity Team.
-If the reported problems can be addressed, the review’s author will be asked to edit their review to bring it in line with Trustpilot’s guidelines.
+If a flagged review breaches our guidelines but the problem can be addressed, the review’s author will be asked to edit their review to make it compliant.

 7. Reviews may be removed under specific circumstances

-Non-compliant reviews that have been flagged or reported but not edited by their authors — and continue to violate Trustpilot’s guidelines — will be removed from our platform.
-They will no longer count towards a business's star rating or TrustScore.
+Non-compliant reviews that have been flagged but not edited by their authors, and continue to violate our guidelines, will be removed from our platform.
+They'll no longer count towards a business's star rating or TrustScore.

-Reviews that are removed are not deleted, but will remain offline until and unless the outstanding problems can be resolved.
-We’re always able to reinstate reviews if their authors come back to us at a later date.
+Reviews that are removed are not deleted — they remain offline until and unless the outstanding problems can be resolved.
+We can reinstate reviews if their authors come back to us at a later date.

 We consider reviews to be user-generated content owned by their authors.
 Therefore, only the reviewers themselves can permanently delete individual reviews through their personal accounts on Trustpilot.

 8. Reviews can be updated

-Reviewers are welcome to update their reviews to add details of their most recent transactions or reflect a changed opinion of the company.
-If they've had a new buying or service experience, reviewers can also leave a new review of the same company (read more about multiple reviews here).
+Reviewers are welcome to update their reviews to add details of their most recent transactions or reflect a changed opinion of the business.
+If they've had a new buying or service experience, reviewers can also leave a new review of the same company.

 9. The journey continues

 Reviews remain on Trustpilot in the order they’ve been posted.
 This gives consumers the chance to make better choices, and businesses the opportunity to listen to, engage with and learn from their customers.

 *Note: Trustpilot uses automated and manual processes to protect the integrity of our platform.
 They include sophisticated detection software that operate 24/7 to identify and remove reviews deemed false.
 Reviewers are notified if their reviews are removed from Trustpilot.